JKSHOCKER/2022-Y3CEP/proposal.md

 # General description of project
-> Building a POS(point of sale)-like system for a bookstore.
+> Building a inventory tracking system for a bookstore.

 # Goals of project
-> Streamline tracking and cataloguing of inventory to aid the selling of items thr
+> Streamline tracking and cataloguing of inventory to aid the selling of items in a bookstore

 # Listing of features
 > name, price, current inventory, edit inventory, decrease inventory(remove certain number of items from the inventory), increase inventory(adds certain number of items to the inventory), id of item